 George Restaurant is set in a restored 1950’s chocolate factory with a decor that integrates a rustic industrial feel with a European flair, from its brick walls and modern chandeliers to its wrought iron screens.

-The kitchen has an open concept so having a table next to the kitchen gives you a glimpse of the work that goes into each plate.
+The kitchen at George Restaurant Toronto has an open concept so having a table next to the kitchen gives you a glimpse of the work that goes into each plate.

 Toronto’s George Restaurant offers seasonal lunch and dinner menus with à la carte or tasting menus including vegetarian, vegan and gluten-free options.

-I recommend doing the signature Chef’s Choice tasting menu here.
+I highly recommend doing the signature Chef’s Choice tasting menu here.

 George Restaurant’s Chef’s Choice Tasting Menu

-I’ve tried most tasting menu restaurants in Toronto and what makes the Chef’s Choice tasting menu at George Restaurant’s so unique is its blind tasting concept.
+I’ve tried most tasting menu restaurants in Toronto and what makes the Chef’s Choice tasting menu at George Restaurant’s so unique is its “double-blind” tasting concept.

 The tasting menu is custom-written based on the each guest’s allergies, restrictions and preferences.